 The ASRF is run by a board of directors, known as the National Control Council (NCC).
 The NCC consists of one representative, known as a State Director, from each State, or District, who is elected by a majority vote of their District Council (DC).
 Each State Director has one vote at the NCC, regardless of the size of their DC.

 The DC in turn consists of one representative, known as a Club Delegate, from each Charter Club within that DC, who each have one vote, again regardless of the size of their club.

 The Club Delegate is elected by a majority vote of the ASRF members in each Charter Club.

 This system allows each club in a District to have an equal say in how things are run in their DC, whilst ensuring larger DC’s can’t dominate voting at the NCC.

-In a national referendum, one or more question is forwarded to EVERY member of the Federation via mail and EVERY member has the opportunity to vote via return mail.
+In a National Referendum, one or more question/s are forwarded to every member of the Federation via mail and every member has the opportunity to vote via return mail.

 Unfortunately the size of our country makes it difficult, expensive and slow to organise a full membership referendum, therefore they are conducted via the SRN mail distribution whenever the NCC decide one is required.

 The NCC regularly discuss alternative ways in which a full voting system could be implemented, but although SMS, email or web polls show promise, until every member in the country is actively using such technologies we will continue to rely on the postal services as a medium that all rodders can use.